maladon/docs/tutorials/hvac-tutorial/README.md

 Murano CLI looks at the directory structure of your local repository and syncs the appropriate files and configurations directly to your solution in Murano.
 Endpoints, event handles, static files, and modules are synced.
 If you make changes locally, a syncup command will ensure Murano matches your local changes.
 If you make changes using the Murano interface, a syncdown will ensure your local repository matches Murano.
 ```

 At this point your product and solution is configured and ready to start receiving data from your hardware of choice or the simulator.
+You can see the solution interface at this point by clicking the DOMAIN link on the Solution page.

 ## Next Steps